 If you rather make a blanket than amigurumi, than I made this pattern for you.
-You can find it in my Etsy shop PrettyThingsByKatja, or click on the photo below.
+You can Download it for FREE on my website here or click on the photo below.

 SpongeBob SquarePants is one of the longest-running series on Nickelodeon it has been on the air for more than 20 years, and it is still going.
 Within its first month on air, SpongeBob SquarePants overtook Pokémon as the highest-rated Saturday-morning children’s series on television.

 It held an average national Nielsen rating of 4.9 among children aged two through eleven, denoting 1.9 million viewers.
 Two years later, the series had gained a significant adult audience – nearly 40 percent of its 2.2 million viewers were aged 18 to 34.